 In this paper, we have presented an innovative opensource solution for self-scaling the cloud to meet service level agreements.
-Our solution has been applied to the Cloud Computing context via a self-scaling use case coming from the European CELTIC Servery cooperative research project.
-Applying our proposal to this use case has led us to several conclusions.
-First, according to the objectives, it allows to self-scale a virtualized cloud depending on the compliance with SLA.
-It also allows separating concerns related to the monitoring, analyzing, planning and executing steps in an industrial context and in the frame of an industrial use case.
+Our solution has been applied to the Cloud Computing context via two self-scaling use cases coming from the European CELTIC Servery cooperative research project.
+Applying our proposal to these use cases has led us to several conclusions.

+First, according to the objectives, it enables to self-scale a virtualized cloud depending on the compliance with SLA.
+It also enables separating concerns related to the monitoring, analyzing, planning and executing steps in an industrial context and in the frame of industrial use cases.